Second order photon loops at finite temperature and charge renormalization: Results and Discussion

-It is worth-mentioning that all hot corrections give a similar dominant $ T^{2}$ dependence, as in case of low temperature [38].
-The analysis here is useful to evaluate decay rates and scattering cross sections of particles and can be generalized for nonzero density that can be used as an effective tool to study quark gluon plasma, cores of neutron stars, supernovae, etc. The calculations presented here can be extended to the study of electroweak decay rates [40-44] at higher loop level.
-In particular such processes will be interesting to study, for a better understanding about the medium effects in physical interactions associated with black holes and primordial nucleosynthesis.
-Two loop calculations with imaginary time formulation were done earlier for hard lepton pair (dilepton) production in the context of quark gluon plasma [45-50].
+It is worth-mentioning here that all hot corrections give a dominant $T^{2}$ dependence, as in case of low temperature.
+Two loop calculations with imaginary time formulation were done earlier for hard lepton pair production in the context of quark gluon plasma .

 \textbf{References}{ \ }